DallanQ/sleeping_gods_3/Manual.md

 Place 1 command on this card to gain 2 strength, 3 perception, or 1 block.

-Activate Ability Card Abilities Some ability cards require you to spend command to activate their ability after they have been equipped to a crew member.
+### Activate Ability Card Abilities (page 18)
+Some ability cards require you to spend command to activate their ability after they have been equipped to a crew member.
 You do not need to place this command on the ability card (just return it to the supply).
 You may not spend command that has been placed on a crew board or adventure card.

-Other Command Uses You may also spend command to: •	 Give another player your unused combat action
+### Other Command Uses (page 18)
+You may also spend command to:
+- Give another player your unused combat action

-## Token During Combat (Pg.
-21).

 - Have your crew members participate in a challenge on another player's turn (pg.
 19).

 Important: Any time you must "pay" or "spend" command, return it to the supply unless you are using it to activate an ability on an adventure card or crew board.
 When activating an ability on an adventure card or crew board, place the command on the card/crew board.

-## Challenges
+## Challenges (page 19)

 A challenge is a test of skill that you must overcome.
 Each challenge is associated with one of the five crew skills: strength, cunning, savvy, perception, or craft.

 A basic challenge looks like this:

-## Strength 5 Fail: -3 Health
+ Strength 5 Fail: -3 Health

 In this example, you must achieve a total of 5 strength or higher.
 If you fail you will take the failure consequence.

 To overcome a challenge, follow these steps:

 1. Decide which of your crew members participate (from crew members that you control and Captain Sofi Odessa).
 Crew members with 2 fatigue cannot participate.
 You cannot use a crew member more than once per challenge.
 Place 1 fatigue token on each crew member that participates.

 If another player wants to use the crew members they control to participate in the challenge, they must pay 1 command.
 This cost is the same no matter how many crew members they use.
 They must also give each of their participating crew members 1 fatigue.

 Example: Tom is the active player and chooses Captain Sofi Odessa to participate.
 Zoey decides to participate with two of her crew members, and she pays 1 command to do so.

 Determine the sum of the specified skills on participating crew members (which is usually 1 per crew member plus any relevant equipped ability cards they have) and move to the next step.

+2. Draw Fate: Draw a card from the ability deck and check the fate number in the top left corner of the card.
+Add the participating crew skill to this number.
+The resulting number is your total skill.

 3. You may now use crew abilities, adventure cards, and equipped ability cards to alter the outcomes of the fate draw by spending command to activate their abilities.
 Any player may also discard ability cards in hand to give +1 skill of the type specified on the card.
 Players may discard any number of ability cards.